bhargavgolla/jquery-expression-builder/README.md

 expressionValue    | Expression value of the sub-expression.
 This will be returned when gettting the expression value of a completed expression.
 If an expression value is not give, it will default to the displayName. description 	     | Description of the sub-expression.
 Shows in the help text when the sub-expression within the selector is highlighted. returnType		     | Return type of the sub-expression.
 The sub-expression select will be filtered by the return type of the currently selected expansion point in the active expression rightType		       | Return type of the right component to the sub-expression (if it has one).
 This can be left blank.
+Right type can be defined as either a statically or dynamically sized list by surrounding the type in parens.
+A dynamically sized list is notated by adding '...' before the right parens (see example). leftType		       | Return type of the left component to the sub-expression (if it has one).
+This can be left blank.
 Left type can be defined as either a statically or dynamically sized list by surrounding the type in parens.
-A dynamically sized list is notated by add '...' before the right parens (see example). leftType		       | Return type of the left component to the sub-expression (if it has one).
-This can be left blank.
-Right type can be defined as either a statically or dynamically sized list by surrounding the type in parens.
-A dynamically sized list is notated by add '...' before the right parens (see example).
+A dynamically sized list is notated by adding '...' before the right parens (see example).

 ### Options